viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 #.
+Enander, Jonas MD, Gerald E. Loeb, and Henrik Jorntell.
+   "A Model for Self-Organization of Sensorimotor Function: Spinal Interneuronal Integration."
+   Journal of Neurophysiology (2022)

+#.
 Shen, Jeremy, Erdong Xiao, Yuchen Liu, and Chen Feng.
    "A Deep Reinforcement Learning Environment for Particle Robot Navigation and Object Manipulation." arXiv preprint arXiv:2203.06464 (2022).